luisxciv/sqlite3db-fetch/README.md

 # Pylogin
-A python script that grabs the username, password and website of the database where all your chrome login details are stored.
-Will be working on sending them remotely
+A python script that grabs the username, password and URL of Google chrome's Sqlite3 open database.
+The script calls the other python script that sends the result as a txt file over